AlickMitchell/alickmitchell.github.io/content/posts/encor_journey/index.md

 +++
-title = 'My ENCOR Journey'
-tags = ['ENCOR', 'Cisco']
-keywords = ['Cisco', 'ENCOR', 'Certification'] date  = 2023-11-03
-draft = false
+title = 'My Cisco ENCOR Journey' tags = ['ENCOR', 'Cisco'] keywords = ['Cisco', 'ENCOR', 'Certification'] date  = 2023-11-03 draft = false description = "This post is a review of my experience of the Cisco Enterpirse Network Core Technologies(ENCOR) Exam"
 +++

-I passed my ENCOR just over a month ago.
+I passed my Cisco ENCOR exam just over a month ago.
 I took it on the last day of V1.0.
 Thought I'd give an overview of the resources I used and how I found things.
 Obviously the Exam has now changed, so other resources maybe required.